 photography by: Omri Westmark

-After crossing the main gate of the royal complex, you’ll come across a ceremonial courtyard, flanked by a couple of hovels, one of which is supported by giant sculptures of shirtless women while the other is decorated with portraits of Oyotunji’s key female figures.
+After crossing the main gate of the royal complex, you’ll come across a ceremonial courtyard, flanked by a couple of hovels, one of which is supported by giant sculptures of shirtless women, while the other is decorated with portraits of Oyotunji’s key female figures.
 Another interesting place is a public gathering space known as Obatala, which is nestled alongside an unusual burial compound that serves as the eternal home of late prominent villagers.

 The main gate of the royal complex